proarcade-110328/proarcade-firstproject/README.md

-My name is ProArcade, who is a normal teenager who lives in Seoul, South Korea!
+My name is ProArcade, who is a normal teenager living in Seoul, South Korea!
 What I make is just simple programs written in Python.